 - In the second financial quarter of 2022, the national student loan debt increased by 1.53%.

-To learn more about student loan debt statistics, go through the table demonstrating the student loan debt from the year 2011 to 2021.
+To learn more about student loan debt statistics, go through the table demonstrating the student loan debt from 2011 to 2021.

 Year | Total | Year-Over-Year Change (In Percent) |